rworkflow/rworkflow.github.io/docs/src/dataRecipes/hisat2_index.md

 title: hisat2 index
 description: HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) to a population of human genomes as well as to a single reference genome. `hisat2-build` is used to build the index files.
 Author: rworkflow team
-Last updated: 2022-12-21
+Last updated: 2023-01-05
-type: article
+type: data_rcp
 ---
 ## hisat2_index
-HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) to a population of human genomes as well as to a single reference genome. `hisat2-build` is used to build the index files.<br>Data source: <http://daehwankimlab.github.io/hisat2/>
+HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) to a population of human genomes as well as to a single reference genome. `hisat2-build` is used to build the index files.<br>Recipe source code: <https://github.com/rworkflow/ReUseDataRecipe/blob/master/hisat2_index.R><br>Data source: <http://daehwankimlab.github.io/hisat2/>
 ## plot
 ![## hisat2_index](/plots/hisat2_index.svg)
 ## Inputs